School of Art, Design and Fashion

 Lubaina is research active within the area of Art and Design: History, Theory and Practice and is a member of Making Histories Visible at The Centre for Contemporary Art.

-Lubaina has been shortlisted for the Turner Prize 2017, one of the world’s most prestigious art awards
+Lubaina has won the award for the Turner Prize 2017, one of the world’s most prestigious art awards

 As a painter, writer and curator Lubaina Himid has participated at an international level in exhibitions conferences books and films on the visual art of the Black Diaspora since the early 1980’s.